 Sometimes, doctors will prescribe medications that shouldn’t be taken every day.

-To accommodate this on the pill board and avoid any confusion or mistakes, fill a dedicated pill box with that medication and tape shut the days that are not used.
+To accommodate this on the pill board and avoid confusion or mistakes, fill a dedicated pill box with that medication and tape it shut for the days not used.

 In the image above, only the Monday, Wednesday, and Friday compartments are accessible.
 Those are the only days when this medication should be taken.